Drawing from the Crowd: A Citizen Science Platform for Mapping Ukiyo-e Cultural Geography

 • Step-by-step guides for participants of all backgrounds

-• Modern terrain data from the Geospatial Information Authority of Japan (GSI)
+Terrain data: Geospatial Information Authority of Japan (GSI)

 Meet Our Team & Partners